Toronto Mayor Rob Ford diagnosed with rare cancer

 “The plan will be, initially, chemotherapy,” said Cohen.
 “There may or may not be radiation involved, there may or there may not be surgery involved, it will all depend on the response to the initial treatment, and subsequent treatments as well.”

-Ford’s politician father, Doug Ford Sr., died of colon cancer less than three months after being diagnosed in 2006.
+The doctor said the tumor, which measures about 4-3/4 inches by 4-3/4 inches (12 cm by 12 cm), was “very aggressive” and had likely been present for two or three years.

-Last week, Ford dropped his bid for re-election minutes ahead of a Sept.
-12 deadline and was replaced by his brother and campaign manager Doug Ford.
+After being admitted to the hospital last week, Ford dropped his bid for re-election as mayor and was replaced by his brother and campaign manager Doug Ford.
 The mayor will instead run for a safe city council seat.

+Doug Ford called the cancer diagnosis “devastating” in a statement on Wednesday, but said his brother remained “upbeat and determined to fight.”

 While doctors found the tumor last week, they did not reveal it was cancer until Wednesday.

-Ford said in an interview in the Toronto Sun newspaper on Saturday , he was “shocked” and “devastated” and had to quit the race to focus on his health.
+Ford, who came to power in 2010 pledging to cut waste at city hall and keep a lid on taxes, said in an interview in the Toronto Sun newspaper on Saturday that he was “shocked” and “devastated,” and had to quit the race to focus on his health.

 “It’s not good,” Ford was quoted as saying about his preliminary diagnosis.
 “I guess the good Lord wants me somewhere else.”

-In May and June, the mayor underwent rehab for drug and alcohol abuse.
-He emerged noticeably thinner though still obese.
-Ford said he regretted not getting treatment “years ago” to treat his alcohol addiction.

-Reporting by Julie Gordon in Vancouver and Andrea Hopkins in Toronto; Editing by Jeffrey Hodgson and Cynthia Osterman
+Reporting by Julie Gordon in Vancouver; additional reporting by Andrea Hopkins in Toronto and Julie Steenhuysen in Chicago; Editing by Jeffrey Hodgson and Cynthia Osterman